srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 On the other side, a smaller *learning rate* allows the network to make very fine changes but overall it may take so long that it reaches the end of the dataset before reaching its optimal point of performance.

-In my tests I found that the *optimal* learning rate depends on the type of activation function.
+In my tests I found that the *optimal* learning rate depends on the chosen type of activation function.
 While for SIGMOID my network did well using a learning rate of 0.5, I had to change it to 0.05 to achieve an almost equal performance with TANH.

 ## Conclusion

-Coding this 3-layer neural network to recognize the MNIST digits has been a interesting excercise.
+Coding this 3-layer neural network to recognize the MNIST digits has been an interesting excercise.
 It provided valuable insights into the *unpredictability* of neural networks.
 In particular, it helped to alert me to how small parameter changes can cause very different results.